ppc64le/capi-rowcache/README.md

-# Overview of CAPI-RowCache
+# Cassandra Plugin for CAPI-Flash

-This project extends the RowCache of [Apache Cassandra](http://cassandra.apache.org) with CAPI-Flash.
-All of the cached data are stored in large flash devices through a high-throughput low-latency FPGA-based accelerator, [CAPI-Flash](https://www.ibm.com/power/solutions/bigdata-analytics-data-engine-nosql).
-CAPI-RowCache is a plug-in jar to Apache Cassandra.
-On a POWER Linux machine with CAPI-Flash installed, CAPI-RowCache is enabled by placing [capi-rowcache.jar](https://github.com/hhorii/capi-rowcache/releases/download/v0.1/capi-rowcache.jar) and associated [capiblock.jar](https://github.com/hhorii/capi-rowcache/releases/download/v0.1/capiblock.jar) to Cassandra's `lib` directory and by specifying necessary properties to the JVM.
+This project provides a plugin for [Apache Cassandra](http://cassandra.apache.org) to use [CAPI-Flash](https://www.ibm.com/power/solutions/bigdata-analytics-data-engine-nosql).
+This project consists of two components: CAPI-CommitLog and CAPI-RowCache.
+CAPI-CommitLog stores CommitLog in flash devices through a high-throughput low-latency FPGA-based accelerator, CAPI-Flash.
+CAPI-RowCache caches read rows in large flash devices through CAPI-Flash.
+On a POWER Linux machine with CAPI-Flash installed, the CAPI-Flash plugin is enabled by placing [cassandra-capiflash-plugin.jar](https://github.com/hhorii/capi-rowcache/releases/download/v0.2/cassandra-capiflash-plugin.jar) and associated [capiblock.jar](https://github.com/hhorii/capi-rowcache/releases/download/v0.2/capiblock.jar) to Cassandra's `lib` directory and by specifying necessary properties to the JVM.

 ## CAPI-Flash (also known as IBM Data Engine for NoSQL)